MayankParkar/Travel-List/README.md

 **Features**

-- Create and manage a list of travel destinations
+- Create and manage a list of travel items
 - Add details for each destination, including:
     - Name
     - Number of Items